Table of Contents

-A small town on the well-known East coast beach, Cape Cod, Wellfleet is everything you’d hope a New England beach town would be.
+A small town on the well-known East coast beach, Cape Cod’s, Wellfleet is everything you’d hope a New England beach town would be.

-This small town is filled to the brim with beaches; the most popular by far is Marconi Beach where all you need is a towel and umbrella and a sunny day.
+This charming town is filled to the brim with beaches; the most popular by far is Marconi Beach where all you need is a towel and umbrella and a sunny day.

 If you want to head a little off the beaten path, Mayo Beach, White Crest Beach and Duck Harbor Beach are great choices.